alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 If you write good Code you write good Docs.
 If you write bad Docs you write bad Code.
 If you write bad Code you write bad Docs.

 Context
+---

-There is no usual paper.
-All  things digital.
+- There is no usual paper.
+- All  things digital.
 Paper Docs are dead.
-Economically efficient are open, transparent and crowd sourced  processes.
-Open/transparent/crowd sourced inside Enterprise or/and outside.
-Other kind of processes are efficient in rare cases.
+- Economically efficient are open, transparent and crowd sourced processes.
+- Open/transparent/crowd sourced inside Enterprise or/and outside.
+- Other kind of processes are efficient in rare cases.

 What
+---
-Docs and Code are Digital Artifacts.
+-Docs and Code are Digital Artifacts.
-Docs includes Code.
+-Docs includes Code.
-Executable Code is executable Docs.
+-Executable Code is executable Docs.
-Docs consist of symbols and images.
+-Docs consist of symbols and images.
-Code consist of symbols.
+-Code consist of symbols.
-Symbols are organized into higher level structures.
+-Symbols are organized into higher level structures.

 Properties
+---

 Documentation has similar proprieties as executable Code text.

-Searchable
+**Searchable**

 Target audience can find symbols via search engine.

 Not searchable Docs = Not existing Docs.
 Total waste.

-Bad:
+*Bad:*

 -Not indexed enterprise Software Control Management with *.doc files in it is waste.
-E.g. SVN not indexed by Elastic Search.
+E.g. container.doc files commited into SVN not indexed by Elastic Search.

--Not indexed email communication regarding requirements or design is waste.
-E.g. 3 email threads about the same thing instead.
+- Not indexed email communication regarding requirements or design is waste.
+E.g. 3 email threads about the same thing instead 1.

-- CHM file uploaded into indexed location with not support for CHM, instead of convering CHM to PDF.
+- CHM file uploaded into indexed location with not support for CHM, CHM to PDF conversion should be done.

-Good:
+*Good:*

-- Enterprise collaboration network usage
+- Enterprise collaboration network or wiki

-- Public internet source repositories and public email.
+- Public internet source repositories and public conversation threads

-Linked
+**Linked**

-Each Doc links with `See also` to other Docs.
+Each Doc links with `See also` and reference to other Docs.

 Good examples
 - Wikipedia
 - This book [7].
 It links to itself, to other books.
 Exercises also link to creators of exercises.
 Source of book available in TeX files linked to each other.